misc-hosting/mtntbk/about.md

 ---

 Hello, I'm Trailrunny, the author of these pages.
-I wrote the Muay Thai Notebook (MTNTBK) from the perspective of an enthusiastic learner--a nerd of the art--not an expert or teacher (Kru).
+I wrote the Muay Thai Notebook (MTNTBK) from the perspective of an enthusiastic learner---a nerd of the art---not an expert or teacher (Kru).
 These were initially my own private notes, in which I wanted to organize the huge amount of information I was getting from practicing, reading about, and watching Muay Thai.
 Later, I started using the notes to make my training more systematic: to motivate myself, to reflect on